gomorpheus/morpheus-cli-docs/CLI-Manual.md

     -h, --help                       Print this help

 Update a virtual image.
-[name] is required.
+[image] is required.
 This is the name or id of a virtual image.
 ```

-### morpheus whitelabel-settings
+### whitelabel-settings

 ```
 Usage: morpheus whitelabel-settings [command] [options]